 Whether you will admit it or not, food is a massive part of travel.
 It’s a great way to experience, understand, and fully immerse yourself in the culture.
 Although, it does make leaving the country all the more difficult.
 Make sure to try as much as possible whilst you’re still there – and fill up on your favourites!

-Whilst some prefer to stick to the local pizza restaurant or, dare we say it, McDonald’s, here’s a few things you’re missing out on the way.
+Whilst some prefer to stick to the local pizza restaurant, others opt to look for steak because of their carnivore diet or dare we say it, McDonald’s, here’s a few things you’re missing out on the way.

 Easily my favourite thing about travelling to countries of the ex-Soviet Union.
 Kechepuri, originally from Georgia, is the most delicious, cheesy, buttery heart attack you will ever eat.
 Kechepuri gives new meaning to comfort food.
 It starts with a buttery bread filled with delicious cheese, then topped with more cheese and then just to make that little bit more satisfying an egg yolk is put on top, which you cut into and spread amongst the butter cheesy goodness.
 Who cares about cholesterol when you have kechepuri all your worries simply vanish.